 When the Dunkertons bought an old, half-timbered barn to be their cider shop at Hays Head it was Richard who dismantled it and reconstructed it.

 Over the forty years I have known Richard he has been an eel fisherman (working from a coracle he made), a charcoal producer, a teacher and, of course, a bee keeper.
-Oh, and in the early 1980s he built the pair of pigsties at Hays Head for Ivor and Susie.
+Oh, and in the early 1980s he built the pair of pigsties at Hays Head.

 When I was at teacher training college at Hereford in the mid-1970s I would cycle, with friends, to his farm in Wellington and taste and buy his cider and perry.
 He is a characterful part of Herefordshire life.